I write southern crime and mysteries where the female protagonist doesn’t always get it right the first time, but she wins in the end.

 Another Kind of Hero won first place in the Public Safety Writers Association manuscript contest in 2016 and was a 2018 Silver Falcon finalist.

 When a casket of drugs and money is found inside the Pick’n Pay in Forsyth, GA, it puts sisters Mavis and Helen at odds.
 Then DEA Agent Dewey Blackmon roars into town.
 Is I-75 a drug pipeline?

-She’s found evidence of a murder — a high school class ring — in the bottom of a well.
-Her training officer, J.C.
-Grey, orders her to hand it over.
+Carly Redmund, a Mobile, AL, police recruit is about to mess up her first crime scene.
+She’s found evidence of a murder — but her training officer orders her to hand it over.
 Then he pockets it.

 Jennie Helderman, award-winning author of “As the Sycamore Grows”